 Bill and Ben (both from Bird Watchers Digest) discuss the latest in birding trends and news and provide their expert opinions and thoughts.

 Talkin’ Birds – Hosted by Ray Brown

 Expect a half an hour show once per week.
 Each show is very well put together with different segments.
-This sounds more like a normal radio show (which it is in certain areas), but is packed full of information and entertainment.
+This sounds more like a standard radio show (which it is in specific areas) but is packed full of information and entertainment.

 Related Article: See my complete list of Bird Podcasts below

 Reading books is one of my favorite ways to learn more about birds and birding.

 There are too many to list on this page alone.
 Please check out:

 To See Every Bird On Earth by Dan Koeppel